 Track Your Water Intake

 If you need some extra help holding yourself accountable, try tracking your water intake throughout the day.
 If you don’t want a water bottle that will help keep track, there are several apps available that provide personalized goals and even set reminders to help you stay hydrated.
 Many of these apps will even integrate with your smartwatch!
-Consider setting alarms on your phone throughout the day if you are especially forgetful.
+Also, consider setting alarms on your phone throughout the day if you are incredibly forgetful.

 Add Some Flavor to Your Water